-That didn't mean there was nowhere for the young guns to hone their craft however, as another major change was the overhaul of the WWE's farm system.
+That didn't mean there was nowhere for the young guns to hone their craft, however, as another major change was the overhaul of the WWE's farm system.
 Florida Championship Wrestling, which was where WWE hopefuls were sent to train, was rechristened as WWE NXT.
-The NXT concept was originally as a reality show for a while where WWE hopefuls got to train and learn under mentors in the hopes of getting a WWE Contract, but was eventually retired and re-vamped into a more conventional hour long wrestling program on the newly launched WWE Network, which immediately began receiving rave reviews due to the far more wrestling oriented programming and fantastic characters.
+The original NXT concept was a Reality Show, where WWE hopefuls got to train and learn under mentors in the hopes of getting a WWE contract, but was eventually retired and re-vamped into a more conventional hour-long wrestling program on the newly launched WWE Network, which immediately began receiving rave reviews due to the far more wrestling oriented programming and fantastic characters.

 Technology also changed quite a bit from the beginning of the era all the way into the next, as it coincided with the release of Hi-Definition TV, and the groundwork for what would soon be known as the WWE Network.